NormalVR/Normcore-Documentation/docs/guides/recipes/rpc-events.md

 For this example, let's say we want to trigger a celebration particle system effect on all clients.
 We'll want to send an RPC-like message that includes the sender ID, position, and scale of the effect.
 Typically I'd recommend instantiating a particle system prefab, but if you *absolutely have to* use an RPC-like structure, here's how you can do it:

-Let's start with the [template project](</downloads/Normcore RPC Events Recipe Template.zip>).
+Let's start with the RPC Events Recipe template project that can be downloaded from the [Normcore Samples repository](https://github.com/NormalVR/Normcore-Samples).
 Open up the scene located in the `_RPC Events Recipe` folder.
 This is an empty scene with a prebuilt particle system called **Explosion Particle System**.
 We can test it out by entering play mode and then clicking Emit in the inspector:

 <video width="100%" controls><source src={particleSystemTest} /></video>